alphagov/forms/design/features/routing/README.md

 ### Why

 ### Hypothesis

-We believe that by offering one branch from a question, based on the ‘selection from a list’ answer type, we can help form creators create better forms that only ask for information that the processing team need to action a submission.
+We believe that by offering one branch from a question, based on the ‘selection from a list’ answer type, we can help form creators create better forms that only ask for information that processing teams need to action a submission.

-We believe that by offering one ‘exit page’ from a question, based on the ‘selection from a list’ answer type, we can help form creators help form fillers get to the relevant information for them without filling in a form they are not eligible for, saving them time and effort.
+We believe that by offering one ‘exit page’ from a question, based on the ‘selection from a list’ answer type, we can help form creators direct form fillers to the information that’s most relevant to them - without filling in a form they’re not eligible for.
+This will save them time and effort.

 [Back to the top](#routing)